Maheswaran007/hac-day-twitter-api/README.md

 # hack-day-twitter-api
-cloud run api in Node Js to connect to firestore and expose data
+cloud run api in Node Js to connect to BigQuery and expose data